vedph/cadmus-bricks-shell/README.md

 ## History

+- 2023-07-16: `@myrmidon/cadmus-refs-asserted-ids`: added `internalDefault` property to allow starting a new ID as internal rather than external.
 - 2023-07-14: BREAKING CHANGES in image annotation, switching to Annotorious headless mode.
 Migration is only partially completed.
 Affected library versions bumped to version 3.

 ### 1.0.16